moveit/moveit_tutorials/doc/planning_adapters/planning_adapters_tutorial.rst

 - **OMPL as a pre-processor for CHOMP**: OMPL can used as a base planner to produce an initial motion plan which can act as a initial guess for CHOMP.
 CHOMP can then produce optimized paths.
 In most cases, the quality of such a path produced should be better than that produced by OMPL alone or CHOMP alone.

 - **OMPL as a pre-processor for STOMP**: As stomp can used as a smoothing algorithm, it can be used to smoothen the plans produced by other motion planners.
 OMPL first produces a path, STOMP can then generate a smoothened version of that path.
 Such a path in most cases should be better than a path produced by either just OMPL or STOMP alone.

 - **STOMP as a pre-processor for CHOMP**: For this case, a path can be initially produced by STOMP, CHOMP can then take this as an initial guess and produce an optimized version of the smoothened path produced by STOMP.

 - **CHOMP as a pre-processor for STOMP**: CHOMP can be used to produce a path and then STOMP can be used to smoothen the path.
 This helps in getting rid of the jerky motion of the trajectories produced by CHOMP alone in the presence of obstacles.

+A video demonstrating different planners working under different situations can be seen at this link (ADD YOUTUBE LINK).